at2005/HODL/README.md

 # A Higher-Level Oracle Description Language (HODL)

 A C-Style programming language for Quantum Computers designed for writing oracles containing arithmetic and logical operations.
-It currently compiles down to either OpenQASM 2.0 or the Quantum Intermediate Representation (QIR) format, although the latter's development is still in its beta phase.
+It currently compiles down to either OpenQASM 2.0 or the Quantum Intermediate Representation (QIR) format.

 Language description can be found: https://arxiv.org/abs/2110.12487